UCL/STIR/examples/ROOT_files/ROOT_STIR_consistency/README.md

 Methodology
 ----
- 1. Generate the ROOT data.
+ 1. Get the ROOT data: either
-     1. Run `./run_pretest_script.sh` in the terminal to generate the ROOT files (requires Gate) for different point sources, or
+     - Run `./run_pretest_script.sh` in the terminal to generate the ROOT files (requires Gate) for different point sources, or
-     2. Download the ROOT data and proceed without Gate simulation.
+    - Download the ROOT data and proceed without Gate simulation.
+This is done by ctest when the STIR build was configured with `DOWNLOAD_ZENODO_TEST_DATA=ON`.

- 2. Run the STIR test: `src/recon_test/test_view_offset_root`.
+ 2. Run the STIR test: `src/recon_test/test_consistency_with_GATE` (Best via ctest).
     This test should tell you whether it failed or not by testing if the LOR passes by, or close to, the original point source position.
- 3. Run the python scripts in `DebugScripts` to better understand erros and to give a more in-depth analysis.
+ 3. Run the python scripts in `DebugScripts` to better understand errors and to give a more in-depth analysis.

 _____